crosstype/node-html-markdown/README.md

 # HTML to Markdown

-This library is a _fast_ HTML to markdown cross-compiler.
-It is compatible with both node or the browser.
+_Fast_ HTML to markdown cross-compiler, compatible with both node and the browser.

-It was born out of a need to convert gigabytes of HTML daily very quickly, when all other libraries were far too slow with node.
+This library was born out of a need to convert gigabytes of HTML daily very quickly.
+All other libraries were far too slow with node.
 A low-level language was considered, but we attempted to write something that would squeeze every ounce of performance out of JS and the result was fast enough to make the cut!

 ## Install